Skip to main content

 Rear Admiral Chad Cary in dress blue uniform with U.S. and NOAA Corps flags behind him

-Rear Admiral Chad M. Cary serves as the 20th director of the National Oceanic and Atmospheric Administration (NOAA) Commissioned Officer Corps (NOAA Corps) and the NOAA Office of Marine and Aviation Operations (OMAO).
+Rear Admiral Chad M. Cary serves as the 20th director of NOAA Commissioned Officer Corps and assistant administrator for NOAA’s Office of Marine and Aviation Operations.

-In addition to leading the NOAA Corps — one of the nation’s eight uniformed services — RADM Cary oversees NOAA’s fleet of 15 research and survey ships and 10 specialized aircraft, including the agency’s “hurricane hunters,” all of which are operated, managed, and maintained by a combination of NOAA Corps officers and civilians in support of NOAA’s science, service, and stewardship mission.
+In addition to leading the NOAA Corps — one of the nation’s eight uniformed services — Rear Adm.
+Cary oversees NOAA’s fleet of 15 research and survey ships and 10 specialized aircraft, including the agency’s Hurricane Hunters, all of which are operated, managed, and maintained by a combination of NOAA Corps officers and civilians in support of NOAA’s science, service, and stewardship mission.
 He is also responsible for the multi-billion recapitalization of these platforms.

 He is accompanied on this adventure by his wife, Dayna, and their three children.